 Comparing Firmness (Support & Feel)

-The Medium-Soft Layla scores at a 4 and we placed DreamCloud at a 6 on our firmness scale that rates beds from 1 to 10, with a 1 being the softest.
-Layla offers sleepers a deep conforming hug on its soft side while the DreamCloud fosters more of a gentle cradle.
+The Medium-Soft Layla scores at a 4 and we placed DreamCloud at a 5.5 on our firmness scale that rates beds from 1 to 10, with a 1 being the softest.
+Layla offers sleepers a deep conforming hug on its soft side while the DreamCloud offers a gentler hug that is still cozy.

 Back sleepers should do well on either one of these mattresses.
 If back sleepers find the Layla too soft, remember all you have to do to adjust firmness is flip it over.
-This should have a feel closer to that of the DreamCloud.
+This should have a feel closer to that of the DreamCloud, but slightly firmer.